bobscott/Stoopid-Social/readme.md

 #### Stoopid Social is a jQuery plugin that dynamically creates share buttons for various social networks.

 The current version supports Facebook, Twitter, Pintrest, and Google+.
-Other networks can be added by using the custom callback function.
+Other social networks can be added by using the custom callback function.

 ```JS
 $('.share-container').stoopidSocial({